 4 Fatal Helicopter Accidents That Happened During Movie Shoots

-There have been a shockingly large amount of deaths while shooting films – the worst of which took place during the medium’s formative years, before laws and standards were established to any significant degree, such as 1928’s Noah’s Ark, during which 600,000 gallons of water created a flood that drowned three people and caused countless serious injuries.
+There have been a shockingly large amount of deaths while shooting films – the worst of which took place during the medium’s formative years, before laws and standards were established to any significant degree.
+For instance, Noah’s Ark, shot in 1928.
+600,000 gallons of water were used in its production, creating floods that drowned three people and severely injured a lot more.
 You just couldn’t do that these days.
 Helicopters, however, have a far more recent history of cock-ups – and it’s an extensive list of cock-ups.
 Here, we’ve compiled the four we found most interesting but the list easily could have gone into double digits.

 #4.
 Kolilakkam – Helicopter Crashes Into Ground, Killing Film Star Jayan